memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 We then had a quick look at Zephyr's application types and created a skeleton _freestanding_ application, which we've compiled using CMake directly, and via Zephyr's meta-tool _West_.
 We've seen how we can parameterize our build to pick a certain _board_ and concluded, that it might be beneficial to use _West_ over plain CMake - but you can always pick your preference.

 We then brushed over the extension commands `flash` and `debug` that allow us to program the application to our board and debug it using `gdb`.
-Finally, we've had a quick look at a possible `vscode` debugging integration.
+Finally, we've had a quick look at a possible `VS Code` debugging integration.

 Next up in line for this article series is _Kconfig_, which we briefly encountered when we created the minimum set of files for a freestanding application - which included a `prj.conf` file.